 High tibial osteotomy is a surgical procedure performed to relieve pressure on the damaged site of an arthritic knee joint.

 It is usually performed in arthritic conditions affecting only one side of your knee and the aim is to take pressure off the damaged area and shift it to the other side of your knee with healthy cartilage.
-During the surgery, your surgeon will remove or add a wedge of bone either below or above the knee joint depending on the site of arthritic damage.
+During the surgery, Dr. Patel will remove or add a wedge of bone below the knee joint depending on the site of arthritic damage.

 Complications following high tibial osteotomy may include infection, skin necrosis, non-union (failure of the bones to heal), nerve injury, blood vessel injury, failure to correct the varus deformity, compartment syndrome and deep vein thrombosis or blood clots.